rdmurphy/tx-covid-vaccine-data/README.md

 Initially added to the repo on Dec.
 30, 2020.

 This is the most detailed data I have found so far.
 Was initially powering a separate Texas Department of Emergency Management (TDEM) map, but now is the source of whether vaccines are marked as available in the map above.

+Because this data is updated seemingly in real-ish time, the snapshots are done by timestamp instead of date.

 ## License